Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Introduction

 In this paper, we conduct the first large-scale analysis of how social impact evaluations for AI systems are reported, addressing prior findings that revealed reporting gaps on selected social impact dimensions \citep{maslej2025aiindex, luccioni2024powerhungryprocessing, BommasaniKKLXML25}.
-By systematically reviewing both first- and third-party reporting practices across social impact dimensions, we close these gaps and make the following \textbf{contributions}:

-\begin{itemize} \item \textbf{Systematic analysis of social impact evaluations.} We analyze evaluation reporting across seven dimensions: bias and representational harms, sensitive content, disparate performance, environmental costs, privacy and data protection, financial costs, and data/content moderation labor.
-Using a standardized scoring scheme, we look at 186 first-party release-time reports and 183 post-release reports (both first-party and third-party studies and leaderboards), providing the first large-scale quantitative picture of social impact reporting practices across providers, sectors, regions, and system openness.\footnote{Out of the 183 post-release sources, 152 are fully third-party, 13 are fully first-party, and there are 18 sources by model providers that report both results for their own model (labeled as first-party) and those of other providers' (labeled as third-party).} \item \textbf{Contextualization through stakeholder interviews.} We complement our empirical analysis with semi-structured interviews with for-profit and non-profit model developers.
-We find that organizational incentives and constraints shape reporting and highlights concrete opportunities for reform across providers, independent evaluators, and policymakers. \item \textbf{Dataset release.} We release our annotated dataset of reporting coverage, including model-level metadata (year, openness, provider, region) and dimension-level scores, to support future research on evaluation practices.
+By systematically reviewing both first- and third-party reporting practices across social impact dimensions, we close these gaps and make the following \textbf{contributions}: \begin{itemize}[itemsep=0pt] \item \textbf{Systematic analysis of social impact evaluations.} We analyze reporting practices across seven dimensions: bias and representational harms, sensitive content, disparate performance, environmental costs, privacy and data protection, financial costs, and data/content moderation labor.
+Using a standardized scheme, we look at 186 first-party release-time reports and 248 post-release reports (both first-party and third-party studies and leaderboards), providing the first large-scale quantitative picture of social impact reporting across providers, sectors, regions, and system openness.\footnote{Out of the 248 post-release sources, 211 are fully third-party, 17 are fully first-party, and there are 20 sources by model providers that report both results for their own model (labeled as first-party) and those of other providers’ (labeled as third-party).} \item \textbf{Contextualization through stakeholder interviews.} We complement our empirical analysis with semi-structured interviews with for-profit and non-profit model developers.
+We find that organizational incentives and constraints shape reporting and highlights concrete opportunities for reform across providers, independent evaluators, and policymakers. \item \textbf{Dataset release.} We release our dataset of reporting coverage, including model-level metadata (year, openness, provider, region) and dimension-level scores, to support future research on evaluation practices.
+The dataset is available at \href{https://huggingface.co/datasets/evaleval/social_impact_eval_annotations}{this URL}.